Getting Started

 What Your Runtime Must Provide

 HELIX is intentionally small.
-A compatible runtime only needs to provide a few capabilities:
+A compatible runtime needs only these capabilities:

 Everything else is integration detail.
 Some teams use a tracker, some use pull requests, some use notebooks or workspace tasks.
 HELIX should make those systems more coherent without becoming one of them.